Search by Keyword

 Both the mono and stereo mixes of “I’m Down” were made on June 18th, 1965 in the control room of EMI Studio Two by producer George Martin and engineers Norman Smith and Phil McDonald.
 Usually, stereo mixes were not initially made of songs that were intended only for singles, since they were only pressed in mono at that time.
 The fact that a stereo mix was made on this day indicates that the decision to place “I’m Down” as the b-side of the single “Help!,” and not on the resulting album, was not made this early on.
 In fact, this stereo mix didn’t surface in Britain or American until the mid '70s.

 Two further recordings of “I’m Down” were made during their second American tour.
-On August 29th and 30th of 1965, The Beatles played at the Hollywood Bowl in Los Angeles, California, both performances fully recorded for an intended live album.
+On August 29th and 30th of 1965, The Beatles performed at the Hollywood Bowl in Los Angeles, California, both shows fully recorded for an intended live album.
 The first show was produced by Karl Engemann and engineered by Hugh Davies, while the second show was produced by Capitol vice-president Voyle Gilmore and engineered by Pete Abbott.
 Unfortunately, neither of these recorded versions made it on to the official Beatles Hollywood Bowl releases, these recordings remaining in the vaults to this day.

 One final Beatles recording session concerning this song occurred on January 5th, 1966 at CTS Studios in London.
 In preparation for the television special “The Beatles At Shea Stadium,” the group was called in to “sweeten” some of the audio tracks.
 This resulted in Paul overdubbing a better bass track to “I’m Down,” as well as John adding a more discernible and cleaner organ part.